Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of conditional Kendall's tau matrix

 As seen before, we remark that the asymptotic variances have analogous expressions to that of their unconditional counterparts.
 Therefore, all averaging estimators exhibit a lower asymptotic variance than the naive conditional Kendall's tau estimator.
 Also, the row averaging estimator intuitively performs worse than the block, diagonal and random estimators and for growing dimensions the block, diagonal and random estimator perform (almost) equally in the limit, assuming that the averages of $U$ are not far apart.
 Again, we can greatly reduce computation time by using either one of the diagonal or random averaging estimator instead of the block averaging estimator, since then only part of all conditional Kendall's taus have to be computed.
-Under mild assumptions, the block estimator estimator converges fastest to the $U$-asymptotic variance, followed by the diagonal and then the random estimator.
 Lastly, it again holds that if only part of the row or diagonal is averaged, the asymptotic variances of the resulting estimators do not change.
 By doing so we can further decrease computation time, but at the cost of attaining the limiting variances at slower rates.